freedombox/FreedomBox/INSTALL.md

    $ sudo apt install -y $(plinth --list-dependencies)
    ```

-3. Run Plinth:
+3. Run FreedomBox Service (Plinth):

    ```
    $ sudo plinth
    ```

-4. Access Plinth UI:
+4. Access FreedomBox UI:

-   Plinth UI should be accessible at http://localhost:8000/plinth
+   UI should be accessible at http://localhost:8000/plinth

 # Note on Django version:

-Django 1.11 is required to run Plinth.
-You can check the version by running:
+Django 1.11 is required to run FreedomBox Service (Plinth).
+You can check the
+version by running:

 ```
 $ django-admin --version